AtharvAwasthi/Hybrid-Machine-Learning-Framework-to-Forecast-Long-Term-SPG-Potential/README.md

 This project highlights my independent work with the Modular Robotics (GRASP) Lab at the University of Pennsylvania.
 I developed a climate-change-informed algorithm based on three learning models (Prophet, RFR, CNN) to forecast long-term solar power generation.

-Datasets were exported from Kaggle.
+Datasets used to train constituent models were exported from Kaggle.

 **Expected Input**